pulsar-mcp

 MCP Client Integration

 The standalone MCP server (lib/server.js) can be used with any MCP-compatible client.
 The server connects to the Pulsar bridge via PULSAR_BRIDGE_PORT (default 3000).
-Check the actual port with pulsar-mcp:status — it auto-increments when multiple Pulsar windows are open.
+Check the actual port with pulsar-mcp:status.
+It auto-increments when multiple Pulsar windows are open.

 {